Akhil Bharatiya Akhara Parishad: 13 akharas

 As of January 2019 there were 13 recognised akharas, with Juna Akhara being the largest.
 Seven of these akharas were founded by Adi Shankaracharya.
 There are 3 types of akharas; Nirvani Akhara, Digambar Akhara and Nirmal Akhara.
+There is also a new, 14th akhara, known as the Kinnar Akhara, composed of transgender people, but they have not received official recognition yet.

 7 Shaiva akharas

 It has the largest number of akharas for the Sadhus, Sants and the Naga Sadhus as well.
 There are seven Nirvani Akharas: